Cytisus scoparius: Uses

 Broom contains scoparin, which is a diuretic.
 The plant also is used as a cathartic and as a cardiac stimulant, which is credited to the presence of sparteine.
 A decoction or infusion of broom can be used to treat dropsy due to its diuretic action.
 An ointment can be made from the flowers to treat gout.
 Oxysparteine, produced from the action of acid on the sparteine, is useful as a cardiac stimulant and has the advantage over digoxin that it does not accumulate in the body.
+A medicinal beer was brewed from this herb, called broom ale, as a remedy for dropsy.

 Culture

 In Welsh mythology, Blodeuwedd is the name of a woman made from the flowers of broom, meadowsweet (Filipendula ulmaria) and the oak by Math fab Mathonwy and Gwydion to be the wife of Lleu Llaw Gyffes.
 Her story is part of the Fourth Branch of the Mabinogi, the tale of Math son of Mathonwy.